-The Sustainability Initiative fosters interest in and dialogue about tribal community engagement on environmental issues at UC Irvine.
-In 2013, Angela Mooney D’Arcy (Acjachemen) coordinated this work on behalf of the Sustainability Initiative.
-UC Irvine collaborators have historically included UC Irvine Law’s Center for Land, Environment, and Natural Resources (CLEANR), the American Indian Resource Program, and the Steele/Burnand Anza-Borrego Desert Research Center.
+Through the UCI Community Resilience Projects, the Office of Sustainability fosters interest in and dialogue about tribal community engagement on environmental issues at UC Irvine.
+In 2013, Angela Mooney D’Arcy (Acjachemen), director, Sacred Places Institute for Indigenous Peoples, coordinated this work on behalf of the UCI Sustainability Initiative.
+In 2016-17, UCI graduate student Noemi Linares-Ramirez (Latina-Navajo), served as the Sustainability Initiative’s Fellow on Indigenous Environmental Issues.
+Collaborators have historically included the Sacred Places Institute for Indigenous Peoples, UC Irvine Law’s Center for Land, Environment, and Natural Resources (CLEANR), the American Indian Resource Program, and the Steele/Burnand Anza-Borrego Desert Research Center.

 - 2015 Environmental Justice in Indian Country – Roundtable at UC Irvine Law

 - 2015 Chamyúuy~wóoyilash: Where We Bow Our Heads Out of Respect — See Photos

 - 2013 Southern California Tribal Water Forum